J-Guenther/foundryvtt-journal-thumbnail/README.md

 # foundryvtt-journal-thumbnail
-A Foundry VTT Module that adds Thumbnails to Journal Entries
+A Foundry VTT Module that adds Thumbnails to Journal Entries based on the image of the Journal Entry.